Guides Training Equipment Wrist Wraps

 Wrist wraps also prevent unwanted wrist flexion and extension so that the body compensates in the right places.

-By reducing the extension of the wrist, wraps can shift the demand into the rotation of the elbows forwards through the bar.
+By reducing the extension of the wrist, wraps can shift the demand into proper elbow positioning and shoulder rotation.
 This helps you to get the bar in the proper position on the shoulders, which helps your weightlifting performance.

 Do Wrist Wraps Help Wrist Pain?